josh-butler/ebay-tracker/README.md

 AWS SAM based microservice that pulls ebay listing data on a CRON schedule.
 Listing data is then evaluated and stored in DynamoDB.

+## Features
+* Process invoked automatically every x minutes via a CloudWatch scheduled event
+* Source data is preserved in a private encrypted S3 bucket
+* Failed ETL jobs are sent to a dead letter SQS queue for inspection or retries
+* App updates are automatically tested and deployed upon GitHub PR merge

 ![ebay tracker flow](./docs/ebay-tracker-infra.png)